-1. At the first committee meeting after the election of Committee Bureaus committee members pursuant to Rule 110, the committee shall elect a Bureau consisting of a chairman and one, two or three vice-chairmen.
+Committee Bureaus 1.
+At the first committee meeting after the election of committee members pursuant to Rule 110, the committee shall elect a Bureau consisting of a chairman and one, two or three vice-chairmen who shall be elected in separate ballots.